Work with projects on Windows or Mac

 We recommend that you create new queries for your converted project within NVivo for Mac.
 Queries

-Can I connect to NVivo Server from a Mac?
+Can I connect to NVivo for Teams from a Mac?

-No, you cannot connect to NVivo Server from NVivo for Mac.
+No, you cannot connect to NVivo for Teams from NVivo for Mac.

-If you have an NVivo Server project that you want to work with on the Mac as a standalone project, you need to convert it to Mac project format (.nvpx) using NVivo for Windows.
+If you have an NVivo for Teams project that you want to work with on the Mac as a standalone project, you need to convert it to Mac project format (.nvpx) using NVivo for Windows.

-If you have an Mac project that you want to store on the server, you need to first convert the project to Windows format (.nvp) using NVivo for Windows.
+If you have an Mac project that you want to store on the NVivo for Teams, you need to first convert the project to Windows format (.nvp) using NVivo for Windows.